 Source: ESRI, ArcGIS Online

 Wherever the Pamunkey casino and resort might be located, the political approval process will involve Federal, state, and local officials.

-New Kent County will benefit if either Colonial Downs or a Pamunkey casino/resort are developed and remain open.
+New Kent County would benefit from a casino at either Colonial Downs or on the Pamunkey's nearby land.
 There could be local support for authorized gambling at both sites, but county officials could decide that only demand is limited and only one site will be economic.
 The county could choose to support just one facility, either re-opening Colonial Downs or building a new resort.

 The preference of New Kent County officials for gambling at Colonial Downs over a casino owned by the Pamunkey Tribe was clear when the county organized a public meeting in May, 2018.
 Racetrack officials discussed how they would reopen in 2019, with historical horse race wagering machines.
 No Pamunkey were invited to present their proposal.
 Instead, the county hired a law firm not associated with the tribe to discuss the regulatory process through which Native American gambling could be authorized.